UVA’s Spring Football Game is Saturday

 CHARLOTTESVILLE, Va. – The 2025 Virginia football Spring Game will be played Saturday, April 12, at Scott Stadium.
 Admission to the event is free and open to the public.
 Kickoff on ACC Network is slated for noon.

-The annual event will conclude a spring schedule that features 15 practices allowable by the NCAA.
-Virginia completed its first week of spring practices on Friday (March 7).
+The annual event will conclude a spring schedule that featured 15 practices allowable by the NCAA.
+Virginia completed its first week of spring practices on March 7.

 Fans who attend the Spring Game will receive free admission to UVA’s baseball (4 p.m.) and softball (2 p.m.) games scheduled for later that day as inventory allows.
 To take advantage of this offer, fans will use a digital code/web link provided at Scott Stadium that will be redeemable for contests at Disharoon/Palmer Park.